WP12 Duration of The Game

 WP 12.1 The duration of the game shall be four periods each of eight minutes actual play.
 Time shall commence at the start of each period when a player touches the ball.
 At all signals for stoppages, the recording watch shall be stopped until the ball is put back into play by the ball leaving the hand of the player taking the appropriate throw or when the ball is touched by a player following a neutral throw.

-WP 11.2 There shall be a two-minute interval between the first and second periods and between the third and fourth periods and a five-minute interval between the second and third periods.
-The teams, including the players, coaches and officials, shall change ends before starting the third period and the second period of any extra time.
+WP 12.2 There shall be a two-minute interval between the first and second periods and between the third and fourth periods and a three-minute interval between the second and third periods.
+The teams, including the players, coaches and officials, shall change ends before starting the third period.

-WP 11.3 Should the scores be level at full time in any game for which a definite result is required, any continuation into extra time shall be after an interval of five minutes.
-There shall then be played two periods each of three minutes actual play with an interval of two minutes for the teams to change ends.
-If at the end of the two periods of extra time the score is equal, there shall be a penalty shoot out to determine the result.
+WP 12.3 Should the scores be level at full time in any game for which a definite result is required, there shall be a penalty shoot out to determine the result.

 (a) if it involves the two teams having just completed a game, the shoot out will begin immediately and the same referees will be used

 (b) otherwise, the shoot out will occur 30 minutes following the completion of the final game of that round, or at the first practical opportunity.
 The referees involved in the most recent game of that round will be used, provided they are neutral

 (c) if two teams are involved the respective coaches of the teams will be requested to nominate five players and goalkeeper who will participate in the penalty shoot out, the goal keeper may be one of the shooters; the goalkeeper may be changed at any time provided the substitute was listed amongst the team list in that game, however he cannot be substituted as one of the shooters